-CREDIT UNION DEPOSIT GUARANTEE CORPORATION ANNUAL REPORT MESSAGE 2023
+CREDIT UNION DEPOSIT GUARANTEE CORPORATION ANNUAL REPORT MESSAGE 2024

-January 2024
+January 2025

-Credit Union Deposit Guarantee Corporation (the Corporation) functions as the deposit guarantor for Saskatchewan credit unions and serves as the primary regulator for credit unions and Credit Union Central of Saskatchewan (SaskCentral).
+Credit Union Deposit Guarantee Corporation (the Corporation) functions as the deposit guarantor for Saskatchewan's provincially regulated credit unions (Saskatchewan Credit Unions) and serves as the primary regulator for Saskatchewan Credit Unions and Credit Union Central of Saskatchewan (SaskCentral).
 Collectively, these entities are referred to as Provincially Regulated Financial Institutions or "PRFIs".
 The Corporation operates under provincial legislation, namely, The Credit Union Act, 1998 and The Credit Union Central of Saskatchewan Act, 2016.
-The responsibility for overseeing the Corporation is assigned to the Registrar of Credit Unions at the Financial and Consumer Affairs Authority of Saskatchewan as stipulated by provincial legislation.
+The responsibility for overseeing the Corporation is assigned to the Registrar of Credit Unions with the Financial and Consumer Affairs Authority of Saskatchewan as specified by provincial legislation.

-Established in 1953, the Corporation holds the distinction of being the first deposit guarantor in Canada, ensuring the successful guarantee of deposits.
-Through the promoting of responsible governance and prudent management of capital, liquidity, and guaranteeing deposits, the Corporation plays a crucial role in fostering confidence in Saskatchewan PRFIs.
+Established in 1953, the Corporation holds the distinction of being the first deposit guarantor in Canada, ensuring the safety of deposits against credit union failure.
+Through the promoting of responsible governance, risk management, and prudent management of capital, liquidity, along with guaranteeing deposits, the Corporation plays a crucial role in fostering confidence in Saskatchewan PRFIs.